chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_deep_merge.rst

      }
    )

 Both of these files are similar.
 They share the same structure.
-When an attribute is of the same type of data, such as  a hash or an array, the contents are merged.
-This is true even with different levels of precedence, such as default and override attributes.
-If the attribute is of a different data type, it is overwritten at higher levels of precedence.
+When an attribute is of the same type of data, such as a hash or an array, that data is merged when the attribute precedence levels are the same and is replaced when the attribute precedence levels are different.

 For example, the ``web.rb`` references the ``baseline.rb`` role.
 The ``web.rb`` file only provides a value for one attribute: ``:startservers``.
 When the |chef client| compares these attributes, the deep merge feature will ensure that ``:startservers`` (and its value of ``30``) will be applied to any node for which the ``web.rb`` attribute structure should be applied.